 What’s more, if you can put your freelancer on a semi-regular schedule, they’ll be more able to leave room for you in their schedule.

 Companies are radio silent when a freelancer asks questions.

 Once you hire a freelancer, you are likely their only point of contact at your company.
-Especially when they’re just getting started, they may ask clarifying questions about something they’re writing, or indicate that they’re unable to find a piece of information you’ve asked be included.
+Especially when they’re just getting started, they may ask clarifying questions about something they’re writing or indicate that they’re unable to find a piece of information you’ve asked to be included.